-As of December 31, 2004.
 Purchase price includes, for each hotel property, all amounts paid to the seller and amounts paid for working capital plus costs paid with respect to third-party professional fees in connection with our purchase, but it does not include costs related to mortgage debt used by us to finance the purchase of the hotel property or escrow accounts established for the pre-funded capital improvements.

 Pre-funded capital improvement escrows are amounts pre-funded into various escrow accounts.

 With respect to the hotels comprising the Capital Hotel Investment Portfolio, represents projected additional capital improvements scheduled to occur through the end of the first quarter of 2006 that will not be pre-funded into an escrow account.
-With respect to the Vail Marriott Mountain Resort & Spa, represents projected additional capital improvements to be undertaken pursuant to a property improvement plan currently under negotiation and that will not be pre-funded into an escrow account.
+With respect to the Notels comprising the Capital Hotel Investment Portfolio, represents projected additional capital improvements to be undertaken pursuant to a property improvement plan currently under negotiation and that will not be pre-funded into an escrow account.
 We currently expect that these capital improvements will be undertaken in 2006 and 2007.

 Total projected investment, for each hotel property, is the sum of the purchase price, pre-funded capital improvements and projected additional capital improvements.
-(3) (4)